Icinga/icinga2/doc/7-troubleshooting.md

 * Do the notification attributes `states`, `types`, `period` match the notification conditions?
 * Do the user attributes `states`, `types`, `period` match the notification conditions?
 * Are there any notification `begin` and `end` times configured?
 * Make sure the [notification](#features) feature is enabled.
+* Does the referenced NotificationCommand work when executed as Icinga user on the shell?

+Examples:

     # icinga2-enable-feature notification
     The feature 'notification' is already enabled.

-* Does the referenced NotificationCommand work when executed as Icinga user on the shell?

 ## <a id="feature-not-working"></a> Feature is not working